mewa/mewa.github.io/content/posts/2020-08-24-cloud-providers-for-bootstrappers.md

 never use.

-That being said, all of them offer discounts for committed usage of their VMs -- something that is lacking in the offering of other cloud providers.
+That being said, all of them offer discounts for committed usage of their VMs -- something that is lacking in the offering of the other cloud providers.
 If you can decide how much resources you're going to need in advance this can bring you considerable savings.

 ## Serverless